Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

 \subsection{Telegrapher's symmetry}

-We use the electromagnetic duality symmetry given by the exchange of electric and magnetic fields to show that the redundant description is actually identical to the previous one.
-As is well known, that duality is not local when expressed in terms of the fundamental potential vector field, and we should not expect that here it be a mere rotation of flux and charge fields.
-In fact, we introduce the {\it telegrapher's} operator $\mT$, acting on the elements of the domain of ${\cal L}$ as
+We now consider the duality of Eq. \eqref{eq:dualityblock}.
+This is in fact a consequence of the electromagnetic duality symmetry \cite{Silberstein:1907,Calkin:1965,Jackson:1999} given by the exchange of electric and magnetic fields in a TEM mode \cite{Pozar:2009}.
+As is well known, electromagnetic duality is not local when expressed in terms of the fundamental potential vector field, and we should not expect that here it be a mere rotation of flux and charge fields.
+In fact Eqs. \eqref{eq:dualityblock} and \eqref{eq:solduality} show explicitly that it is not local.